 INDOT has implemented innovative, creative, and fiscally responsible solutions to get the most from every dollar spent while enhancing safety and improving Indiana’s transportation infrastructure.
 INDOT continues to find, explore and develop new ways to plan, finance and construct Indiana’s world-class transportation systems.

 A technologically innovative construction method will save time and millions of dollars during construction of a new U.S. 421 bridge over the Ohio River between Milton, Ky., and Madison, Ind.
 Using a method called “truss sliding,” a new 40-foot wide, 3,181-foot-long truss will be moved along steel rails and plates and “slide” into place atop the existing piers, which will be rehabilitated.
 At just 20 feet wide, the original Milton-Madison steel truss bridge is too narrow for modern traffic.
-The new span is expected to be open to traffic by April 2013, making it the fastest modern-day bridge built across the Ohio River.
 Because of the innovative construction method, the bridge will close for a total of only 10 days during construction, rather than the originally 365-day closure.
 U.S. Secretary of Transportation Ray LaHood, former Indiana Gov. Mitch Daniels and Kentucky Gov. Steve Beshear broke ground on the project in November, 2010.
 The low bid submitted by Walsh Construction Company of LaPorte, Ind., for $103 million, was 20 percent below the original $131 million construction estimate.
 The first Milton-Madison steel truss bridge opened in 1929.

 Beginning in 2011, INDOT is incorporating safety edge, a pavement design that includes an edge treatment for asphalt and concrete roads that improves roadway and traffic safety, into its construction specifications.
 Two-lane rural highways often have unpaved shoulders immediately adjacent to the paved roadway.
 If roadway maintenance does not keep material against the pavement edge, a pavement-shoulder drop-off may form.
 Drop-off heights can vary from less than an inch to six inches or more.
 When a vehicle leaves the paved roadway and encounters a pavement-shoulder drop-off, it may be difficult for the driver to steer the vehicle safely back onto the roadway.
 The side of the tire may scrub along the drop-off, resisting the driver’s attempts to steer and make a smooth reentry to the roadway.
 This resistance often leads to a driver’s over-correcting, which may slingshot vehicles across the road, resulting in loss of control or serious traffic accidents.
 With safety edge, the pavement edge is formed at a sloped angle to lessen the resistance of a tire to remounting the drop-off.
 The lessened resistance allows vehicles a more controlled reentry onto the roadway.
 INDOT design specifications have been modified to incorporate safety edge in appropriate projects.
 INDOT is one of the first state departments of transportation to incorporate safety edge into its design specifications.